Shared Streets Program

 - On-street parking regulations are unchanged.

-- Refuse collection and street sweeping activities will still occur on these temporarily-restricted streets.
+- Refuse collection and street sweeping activities still occur on these temporarily-restricted streets.

 What is not allowed on a Shared Street?